Karthik-Valmiki/new_repo/README.md

     Stops when restaurant availability recovers or cap is exhausted

 ALL TRIGGERS — Common Rule:
-  Per-interval payout = Interval Duration (hrs) x Hourly Income x Coverage % SMS sent at first interval with trigger event ID Subsequent intervals within the same event processed silently Event closes when conditions end or weekly cap is exhausted
+  Per-interval payout = Interval Duration (hrs) × Hourly Income × Coverage %
+  SMS sent at first interval with trigger event ID Subsequent intervals within the same event processed silently Event closes when conditions end or weekly cap is exhausted